Share your research

 Consider joining your peers in beautiful British Columbia, Canada next February

 SPIE Medical Imaging is the right choice for your next conference.
-You’ll experience five full days of programming which include four days of technical presentations, two evening symposium poster sessions, plenary and keynote talks, workshops, courses, and networking events that will bring the community together in Canada.
+You’ll experience five full days of a program, which include four days of technical presentations, two evening symposium-wide poster sessions, plenary and keynote talks, workshops, and networking events that will bring the community together in Canada.

-This meeting is the internationally recognized forum for reporting state-of-the-art research and development in medical imaging.
-The event focuses on the latest innovations found in underlying fundamental scientific principles, technology developments, scientific evaluation, and clinical application.
-The symposium covers the full range of medical imaging modalities focusing on image acquisition, display, processing, analysis, perception, decision support, and informatics.
+This meeting has been the internationally recognized forum for reporting state-of-the-art research and development in medical imaging for the past fifty years.
+The event focuses on the latest innovations found in underlying fundamental scientific principles, technology developments, scientific evaluation, and clinical application of medical imaging.
+The symposium covers the full range of medical imaging modalities focusing on image acquisition, processing, analysis, display, perception, decision support, and imaging informatics.

-Come share with—and learn from—world experts, researchers, and innovators discussing advancements in medical imaging technologies in image processing, physics, computer-aided diagnosis, perception, image-guided procedures, biomedical applications, ultrasound, informatics, radiology, and digital and computational pathology.
+Come share with—and learn from—world experts, researchers, and innovators discussing advancements in medical imaging technologies in image processing, physics, computer-aided diagnosis, perception, image-guided procedures, biomedical applications, ultrasound, informatics, radiology, and digital and computational pathology, deep learning, artificial intelligence (AI), machine learning, information fusion, augmented/virtual reality, and global health initiatives.
+Registration opens in October.

 We hope you will consider joining your community in Vancouver.